-Page

-SECTION I

-I-1 PURPOSE 502.2-1

-I-2 ENVIRONMENTAL EFFECTS 502.2-1

-I-3 GUIDELINES FOR DETERMINING TEST •

-PROCEDURES AND TEST CONDITIONS 502.2-2

-I-4 SPECIAL CONSIDERATIONS 502.2-7

-I-5 REFERENCES 502.2-8

-SECTION II

-II-1 APPARATUS 502.2-9

-II-2 PREPARATION FOR TEST 502.2-10

-II-3 PROCEDURES 502.2-10

-II-4 INFORMATION TO BE RECORDED 502.2-13
+SECTION I I-1 PURPOSE I-2 ENVIRONMENTAL EFFECTS . . .
+502.3-1 GUIDELINES FOR DETERMINING TEST I-3 I-4 I-5 SECTION II II-1 APPARATUS II-2 II-3 II-4

-- I-1 PURPOSE.
-Low-temperature chamber tests are performed to determine if materiel can be stored, manipulated, and operated under pertinent low-temperature conditions without experiencing physical damage or deterioration in performance. - I-2 ENVIRONMENTAL EFFECTS.
-Low temperatures have adverse effects on almost all basic materials.
+I-1 PURPOSE.
+Low-temperature chamber tests are performed to determine if materiel can be stored, manipulated, and operated under pertinent lowtemperature conditions without experiencing physical damage or deterioration in performance.

+I-2 ENVIRONMENTAL EFFECTS.
+Low temperatures have adverse effects on almost all basic materiel.
 As a result, exposure of test items to low temperatures may either temporarily or permanently impair the operation of the test item by changing the physical properties of the material(s) composing it.
-Therefore, low-temperature tests must be considered whenever the test item will be exposed to temperatures below standard ambient.
-Examples of some problems that could occur as the result of exposure to cold are: - a.
-Hardening and embrittlement of materials. - b.
-Binding of parts from differential contraction of dissimilar materials and the different rates of expansion of different parts in response to temperature transients. - c.
-Loss of lubrication and lubricant flow due to increased viscosity. - d.
+Therefore, lowtemperature tests must be considered whenever the test item will be exposed to temperatures below standard ambient.
+Examples of some problems that could occur as the result of exposure to cold are:

+a.
+Hardening and embrittlement of materials.

+b.
+Binding of parts from differential contraction of dissimilar materials and the different rates of expansion of different parts in response to temperature transients.

+c.
+Loss of lubrication and lubricant flow due to increased viscosity.

+d.
 Changes in electronic components (resistors, capacitors, etc.).

-- e.
-Changes in performance of transformers and electromechanical components. - f.
-Stiffening of shock mounts. - g.
-Cracking of explosive solid pellets or grains, such as ammonium nitrate. - h.
-Cracking and crazing, embrittlement, change in impact strength, and reduced strength. - i.
-Static fatigue of restrained glass. - j.
-Condensation and freezing of water. - 'k.
-Decrease in dexterity, hearing, and vision of personnel wearing protective clothing. - 1.
-Change of burning rates.
+e.
+Changes in performance of transformers and electromechanical components.

+f.
+Stiffening of shock mounts.

+g.
+Cracking of explosive solid pellets or grains, such as ammonium nitrate.

+h.
+Cracking and crazing, embrittlement, change in impact strength, and reduced strength.

+f.
+Static fatigue of restrained glass.

+j.
+Condensation and freezing of water.

+k.
+Decrease in dexterity, hearing, and vision of personnel wearing protective clothing.

+1. Change of burning rates.

-NOTE: This test method should be applied at the end of the tailoring process described in section 4 of this standard.
+NOTE: The tailoring process as described in section 4 of this document should be used to determine the appropriate tests and test variables.

-- a.
+a.
 Application.
-This method is used when the test item is likely to be deployed in a low-temperature environment during its life cycle and the effects of low temperature have not been determined during other tests (such as the temperature-altitude test). - b.
+This method is used when the test item is likely to be deployed in a low-temperature environment during its life cycle and the effects of low temperature have not been determined during other tests (such as the temperature-altitude test).

+b.
 Restrictions.
-This method is not intended for testing equipment to be installed in and operated in aircraft, since such equipment would usually be tested according to method 520. - c.
+This method is not intended for testing equipment to be installed in and operated in aircraft, since such equipment would usually be tested according to method 520.

+c.
 Sequence.
-(See General Requirements, 4.4.4.)
-Because this test (except for the physical manipulation procedure) is less likely to permanently damage the test item, it is normally scheduled early in the test sequence.
-This test may significantly alter the performance of seals during the low-pressure testing of 500.2. - d.
+(See General Requirements, 5.1.4) Because this test (except for the physical manipulation procedure) is less likely to permanently damage the test item, it is normally scheduled early in the test sequence.
+This test may significantly alter the performance of seals during the low-pressure testing of 500.2 d.
 Test variations.
 This method is composed of three low-temperature subtests: Procedures I (Storage), II (Operation), and III (Manipulation).
 Before the tests are conducted, a choice of one or more test procedures must be made.

-In addition, the variables for each test must be determined. - (1) The choice of test procedure(s) depends on the likelihood of the test item being: - (a) Operated 1/ at low temperatures.
+(1) The choice of test procedure(s) depends on the likelihood of the test item being:

+(a) Operated 1/ at low temperatures.

-^{1/} Operation is the excitation of the test item with a minimum of contact by personnel.
+1/ Operation is the excitation of the test item with a minimum of contact by personnel.
 It does not include handling (manipulation).

-- (b) Stored at low temperatures.

-- (c) Manipulated at low temperatures.

-- (2) The test conditions that are used during the test are determined by:

-- (a) The expected temperature at the deployment location.

-- (b) The expected duration at the deployment location.

-- (c) The test item configuration.
+- (b) Stored at low temperatures. - (c) Manipulated at low temperatures. - (2) The test conditions that are used during the test are determined by: - (a) The expected temperature at the deployment location. - (b) The expected duration at the deployment location. - (c) The test item configuration.

-- (d) Additional guidelines as appropriate.